ld-kerley/OpenUSD-proposals/proposals/usdshade-material-terminal/README.md

 the material terminals, meaning that less terminals will need to be duplicated if multiple purposes or render targets are being authored for.
 We hope this is a small win for simplicity.
 With this change, the node that the `material` terminal is connected to is the root node of the entire material.
-This root node itself is a Shader prim, meaning that it's output could conceptually be connected to other Shader nodes.
+This root node itself is a Shader prim, thus it's output could conceptually be connected to other Shader nodes.
 This would allow material authoring systems to explore ideas where entire composite materials, such as rusty painted metal, could be authored in a more natural way.
 While the MaterialX standard library does not currently contain nodes that operate on a `material` type as an input, other production proven material authoring systems exist that facilitate this workflow in a user friendly way.
-**** Reference MaterialCombine at Imageworks? - anything at NVidia? others? ****
+Concretely, this is exactly how MDL in Omniverse works, having a node that defines the material with the constituent parts being connected as inputs.

 ## Challenges
 The introduction of this change will likely infer a change in `UsdMtlx` to adopt this new terminal convention.
 Any